nyarly/public-along/README.md

 # mezzo
-Takes file dumps from OT Workday and automates user creation/modification in OT Active Directory.
+Takes manual entry of individual records and automates user creation/modification in OT Active Directory.
+Is ready to integrate with Workday when that returns, but we need to confirm that the new Workday information is mapped correctly to the current Mezzo db value sets.

 ## Getting started
 - Clone repo.